-- Your business cash flow is too strained to survive and you must close the business.
+- Your business cash flow is too strained to survive, and you must close the business.

 - Your business is worth saving, but the payments to your MCA are too high to sustain.

 In scenario 1, you should go ahead and close your business.
-In most cases the MCA will have no means of collecting on you.
-They purchased your ongoing receivables, but since you went out of business and have no further cash flow, that’s also the end of their payments.
+In most cases, the MCA will have no means of collecting on you.
+They purchased your ongoing receivables, but since you went out of business and you have no further cash flow, that’s also the end of their payments.
 They cannot report this to a credit reporting agency (since they are technically NOT a lender) and they will have no collateral to pursue.
-For the most part, we have seen many clients who have taken on MCA loans where the funder makes no efforts to collect once the business is closed.
+For the most part, we have seen many clients who have taken on MCA loans where the funder makes no efforts to collect once the business closes.

 But beware, you can get in some trouble if you do the following before closing up shop: